Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

 Memory.

 **Excellency:** Blood Magic
-*You may sacrifice your Health for successes, at a rate of 2 Health per success.
-You cannot sacrifice more than 10 Health at a time.
-You do not gain Limit when using your Excellency*
+*You may sacrifice your Health for successes.
+You lower your maximum Health for a full Day by 1 for each success, as well as manifesting your Abyssal mark for the Scene.
+You do not gain Limit when using your Excellency.*

 ### Infernals